dalecurtis/image-decoder-api/explainer.md

 # Use cases
 * Explicit control over decoded images and their display.
 * Extracting a given frame (or sequence of frames) from an animated image.
+* Usage of image decoding in out of DOM scenarios (offscreen worker, etc).

 # Proposed API